galminyana/galminyana.github.io/Assignment05-1.md

 ```
 Results in the string we defined as the comand to execute in the payload.
 Now everything makes sense :-)

 This shows that `msfvenom` when constructs the payload, has to take care to make the `call` function to jump to the first instruction after the length of the command string.

+This **`call`** technique used to store the `CMD` parameter during the payload generation, is interesting:
+- It allows to have any string stored in the `.text` section
+- Does not matter the size of the string.
+Does not need to be a multiple of 8, and add extra chars to it (avoids the use of strings like `/bin**//**ls` adding a extra "/" to make it multiple of 8).

 ### GitHub Repo Files
 ---